Of Stone, Bone and Water

 This is a course for those who want their grief to be an offering that supports life.

-We can re-learn the skills of healthy grieving through deepening into embodied practices, cultivating ritual skills, and nurturing relationships with our wise and loving ancestors.
+We can re-learn the skills of healthy grieving through deepening into embodied practices, cultivating ritual skills, and nurturing relationships with our elder ancestors.

 When is the course?

-The course starts on Sunday, April 21st, 2019 with the first lesson released, and ends Thursday, June 13th, 2019 with the last community call.
-Students have access to the course content for one year afterwards.
+starts April 1st, 2021 with the first lesson released, and ends June 2nd with the last live call.
+Students will have access to the course

 How is this program structured?